 Both Whistler and Blackcomb Mountains offer free tours of each of the mountains.
 Please click on this link for more information about meeting times and locations.

 8. Pay for a Whistler ski or snowboard lesson on Whistler Blackcomb

 The free mountain tour is a great resource to learn more about Whistler and Blackcomb Mountains.
 However, even better is to take a ski or snowboard lesson.

 All four of my children took weekly ski or snowboard lessons in Whistler from the age of 3 years old until around 11 years old.
 Suffice it to say, they are really good skiers or snowboarders.
 My husband I have also taken the occasional one or two day lesson over the years.
 Why?

 Certainly, it is nice to take a lesson to try and improve our technique.
 However, what is even more valuable to us is that invariably the ski or snowboard teacher takes us to different parts of the mountains or on different runs that we have never tried before.
-Even after 18 years, there are parts of the mountains, or runs that are tucked away that we either do not about, or are unsure whether we have the ability to do them.
+Even after 18 years, there are parts of the mountains, or runs that are tucked away that we either do not know about, or are unsure whether we have the ability to do them.
 A ski or snowboard lesson is a phenomenal way to learn more about what you are capable of and what the mountains have to offer.

 9. Put your children in a Whistler ski or snowboard lesson

 Skiing and snowboarding is a terrific family activity.
 I love spending the day on the mountain with one or all of my kids.
 However, it is also nice not to ski with them!
 This was more so when they were little and they were not the greatest skiers or snowboarders.
 You spend your day slowing down your pace, choosing runs that are easy and unexciting for you, and dealing with whatever emotional moment one of your kids is having.
 If they are really little, it can be very stressful making sure that they don’t do something erratic and get hit from behind, or blow past a lift into “out of bounds”.